SmartCorrelatedSelection#

 SmartCorrelatedSelection

-will first find correlated feature groups using any
+first finds correlated feature groups using any

 correlation method supported by pandas.corr()